 Free Advice for Migrants and Foreign Citizens

 The Free Movement (Vapaa Liikkuvuus -verkosto) offers counseling to migrants and their supporters.
 In counseling, we discuss, for example, the asylum process and the threat of deportation as well as the process of applying for a residence permit based on work, studies or family ties.
-Counseling is offered by activists who are familiar with the migration administrative process.
+Counselling is offered by activists who are familiar with the migration administrative process.

 Helsinki